Brucexiong414/swe_project/README.md

 Second, we begin our design.
 Data structure: A queue in sorted order by the time the student register for a office hour.
 A queue for urgent registration.
 A vector holds all student and a map that map a student's name to its corresponding phone number.
 A vector holds all TA's name and professor's name.

-workflow: One time operation: studnets add themselves to the class roster.
+workflow: One time operation: students add themselves to the class roster.
 The other processes, inputs and outputs are demonstrated in the figure below:
 ![workflow](https://user-images.githubusercontent.com/31359262/46559221-57a70700-c8b5-11e8-9cf2-c29d59cd5695.jpg)